Skip to content

 Most DeFi perp platforms need you to bridge assets from Ethereum or another chain.
 Bridge hacks have caused some of the biggest losses in DeFi: Ronin Bridge ($624M), Wormhole ($326M).
 The bridges used by major perp platforms have not been hacked, but the risk is in the layer below the trading platform itself.
 Keep only the capital you are trading on the platform.
 Withdraw gains often.

 The numbers are clear.
-DEX perp volume as a share of CEX perp volume grew from under 2% in early 2023 to over 10% by late 2025.
+DEX perp volume as a share of CEX perp volume grew from under 2% in early 2023 to roughly 10% by 2026; across the venues PerpFinder tracks, that is close to $19 billion of about $216 billion in daily perp volume.
 Total value locked in DeFi derivatives topped $15 billion in 2025.
 Hyperliquid's daily volume has at times beaten Kraken and OKX.

 What is driving this: demand for self-custody after FTX, better execution, liquidity programs, and more trading pairs (Hyperliquid lists 100+).
 Unique wallet counts are also up.
 That points to real user growth, not just bots.